Virtual vector bundles and graded Thom spectra: Introduction

 Writing $\Top$ for the category of compactly generated weak Hausdorff spaces, we define a \emph{$\cW$-space} to be a continuous functor from $\cW$ to $\Top$.
-We shall be working with the functor category of $\cW$-spaces which we denote by $\Top^{\cW}$.
-The permutative structure of $\cW$ induces a symmetric monoidal convolution product on $\Top^{\cW}$, and we use the term \emph{commutative $\cW$-space monoid} for a commutative monoid in $\Top^{\cW}$.
+Let $\Top^{\cW}$ be the functor category of $\cW$-spaces.
+The permutative structure of $\cW$ induces a symmetric monoidal convolution product on $\Top^{\cW}$, and we use the term \emph{commutative \mbox{$\cW$-space} monoid} for a commutative monoid in $\Top^{\cW}$.
 Such commutative monoids arise naturally, and in particular we show that the definition of the classical Stiefel manifolds can be upgraded to give a commutative $\cW$-space monoid that we denote by $V$.
-There also is an oriented Stiefel $\cW$-space $\tilde V$, which gives rise to a commutative $\cW$-space monoid $\tilde V_{\even}$ when restricted to even degrees.
+There is also an oriented Stiefel $\cW$-space $\tilde V$, which gives rise to a commutative $\cW$-space monoid $\tilde V_{\even}$ when restricted to even degrees.

 We shall prove that the Stiefel $\cW$-space $V$ defines a graded frame bundle over a suitable graded version of the Grassmannians which we denote by $\Gr$.
 In order to explain this properly we need the permutative topological category $\cV$ with objects $\mR^n$ for $n\geq 0$, and morphisms the (not necessarily surjective) linear isometries.
-The graded Grassmannian $\Gr$ is then realised as a commutative monoid in the corresponding symmetric monoidal category of $\cV$-spaces $\Top^{\cV}$, and there is a chain of Quillen equivalences of topological model categories
+The graded Grassmannian $\Gr$ is then realized as a commutative monoid in the corresponding symmetric monoidal category of $\cV$-spaces $\Top^{\cV}$, and there is a chain of Quillen equivalences of topological model categories